SuperOfficeDocs/superoffice-docs/user-guide/en/reports/screen/index.md

 ## <a id="list" />Report list

-The report list is at the top left of the **Reports** screen and contains a list of standard reports in the tab you have selected.
+The report list is at the top left of the **Reports** screen and contains a list of standard reports in the tab you selected.
 If you select the **Favourites** tab, your favourite reports appear here.
 The content of the report description and the criteria list changes according to what you select in the report list.

 > [!TIP]
-> If you have selected the **Favourites** report category, you can edit the name and description of these reports by double-clicking a report, or selecting it and clicking **Edit**.
+> If you select the **Favourites** report category, you can edit the name and description of these reports by double-clicking a report, or selecting it and clicking **Edit**.
 To delete a favourite report, select it and click **Delete**.

 ## <a id="criteria" />Criteria list

 The criteria list is located in the upper half of the **Reports** screen, next to the report list and below the report description.
-It contains criteria that apply to the report you have selected in the report list.
+It contains criteria that apply to the report you selected in the report list.
 Here you can add or delete criteria by clicking the **Add** or **Delete** buttons, and you can edit a criterion by double-clicking it.

 Click the **Add to favourites** button to add the report with the specified criteria to the report list in the **Favourites** tab.